MicrosoftDocs/windows-itpro-docs/education/windows/change-to-pro-education.md

 When you change to Windows 10 Pro Education, you get the following benefits:

 - **Windows 10 Pro Education edition**.
 Devices currently running Windows 10 Pro, version 1607 or higher, or Windows 10 S mode, version 1703, can get Windows 10 Pro Education Current Branch (CB).
-This benefit does not include Long Term Service Branch (LTSB).
+This benefit doesn't include Long Term Service Branch (LTSB).
 - **Support from one to hundreds of users**.
-The Windows 10 Pro Education program does not have a limitation on the number of licenses an organization can have.
+The Windows 10 Pro Education program doesn't have a limitation on the number of licenses an organization can have.
 - **Roll back options to Windows 10 Pro**
   - When a user leaves the domain or you turn off the setting to automatically change to Windows 10 Pro Education, the device reverts seamlessly to Windows 10 Pro edition (after a grace period of up to 30 days).
   - For devices that originally had Windows 10 Pro edition installed, when a license expires or is transferred to another user, the Windows 10 Pro Education device seamlessly steps back down to Windows 10 Pro.